davidmoten/geo/README.md

 This suggestion is based roughly on the assumptions that:

-* no concurrent processing of database query
+* database query is not processed concurrently
 * points are uniformly distributed geographically
 * bounding box is square to screen-like in proportions (rather than very wide/high and skinny)
 * query time is O(n) where n is number of hashes